 - Alcoholic seltzers

 Where your keto macros (specifically how many grams of carbs you eat each day) really start to matter is your ability to get into and stay in ketosis.
 The amount of carbs you eat directly impacts your ability to use ketones as a source of fuel.
-When you go over you carbs, you can cause your body to use these carbs as your source of energy - putting a pause on your fat burning mode.
+When you go over your carbs, you can cause your body to use these carbs as your source of energy - putting a pause on your fat-burning mode.

 Tips for a Healthy Keto Meal Plan